nathanielrb/mu-search-testing-framework/readme.md

 });
 ```

-Note that this example currently will only work if delta notifications to mu-search are correctly configured.
+Note that this last example will only work if delta notifications to mu-search are correctly configured.